SpeedxPz/node-proxy-find-tester/README.md

  Google AppEngine cron included and will do updateproxy every 1 hour If you want to change the interval just edit in cron.yaml

+### /proxy_plugins
+ You can add more site to crawl the proxy by add new files

 ### Contribution

 This thing bad than you expect, Feel free to improve this if you want